-Of coarse a poor quality camera wont perform as well as a higher grade model but it is not always an indicator of performance in regards to motion blur.
+Of coarse a poor quality camera won't perform as well as a higher grade model but it is not always an indicator of performance in regards to motion blur.
 Many high-end models can suffer from motion blur if not set up correctly.

 How this all works is described with a small equation called the "exposure triangle".
-The exposure triangle describes the relationship between the depth of field which is determind by the aperture, motion blur which is determined by the shutter speed and the image noise which is a result of the ISO sensitivity.
+The exposure triangle describes the relationship between the depth of field which is determined by the aperture, motion blur which is determined by the shutter speed and the image noise which is a result of the ISO sensitivity.

-A narrow depth of field is where the subject is in focus but everything behind the subject is out of focus.
+A narrow depth of field is where the subject is in focus while everything behind the subject is out of focus.
 A large depth of field is where the general image is in focus.
 For most CCTV applications you would want a large depth of field.

 Now we have a handle of some of the jargon and terminology we can explain how all this relates to being able to identify that car that threw rubbish into your garden at one in the morning.

-You guessed it, the image noise increases, you could in theory increase the aperture but most CCTV doesn't have an aperture adjustment.
+You guessed it, the image noise increases, you could, in theory, increase the aperture but most CCTV doesn't have an aperture adjustment.
 They have a fixed aperture, as having an adjustable aperture would make them prohibitively expensive.

 In this circumstance you can make an adjustment to the shutter speed and find a balance between the picture having enough light going on to the sensor to facilitate an acceptable image of the general area but have a fast enough shutter speed to reduce motion blur.

-These specialist cameras known as ANPR are coupled with a suitable NVR or "network video recorder" that can decipher the text or digits on the plate and log them as an exportable file.
+These specialist cameras are known as ANPR and are coupled with a suitable NVR or "network video recorder" that can decipher the text or digits on the plate and log them as an exportable file.